muratk5n/thirdwave/en/README.md

 ---

-With all that solar capacity there is no reason China should not one day become energy independent.
+With all that solar potential there is no reason China should not one day become energy independent.

 ---